 Supplemental Security Income Recipients will Receive Automatic COVID-19 Economic Impact Payments:

-- The Social Security Administration announced that SSI recipients who do not have dependents will automatically receive their stimulus payments directly to their bank accounts through direct deposit, debit card, or paper check, just as they would normally receive their SSI benefits.
-The amount of the stimulus check will be $1,200 for an adult.
+The IRS started processing its third round of economic impact payments in March 2021.
+SSI recipients will automatically receive this third payment directly to their bank accounts through direct deposit, debit card, or paper, just as they would normally receive their SSI benefits.
+The amount of the stimulus check will be up to $1,400 for an adult.

-- The Social Security Administration will not consider the stimulus payments as income for SSI recipients if you spend the money within 12 months of receipt.
-For more information or frequently asked questions about the COVID-19 Stimulus Payments, please see this fact sheet (Spanish) created by Neighborhood Legal Services of Los Angeles County and Western Center on Law & Poverty.
+The Social Security Administration will not consider the stimulus payments as income for SSI recipients if you spend the money within 12 months of receipt.

 Frequently Asked Questions